ivancard/whatguitaris-iOS/README.md

 # What Guitar Is

-This app reconize guitars in pictures taken by your camera
+This app recognize guitars in pictures taken by your camera

 I develop a machine learning model using CreateML and implemented using CoreML